ruanklein/synapseq/README.md

 ### More Examples

 You can find additional example scripts in the `samples/` folder of this repository.
-These include various types of brainwave entrainment sequences that you can download and test:

-- `sample-binaural.spsq` - Binaural beats example
-- `sample-isochronic.spsq` - Isochronic tones example
-- `sample-monaural.spsq` - Monaural beats example
-- `sample-noise.spsq` - Noise-based entrainment
-- `sample-background-spin.spsq` - "Spin" effect
-- `sample-background-pulse.spsq` - "Pulse" effect
-- `sample-waveform.spsq` - Custom waveform example
+See the [samples/README.md](samples/README.md) for detailed information about each example.

 ## Installation